fashionwalk/stackmob-customcode-example/README.md

 ## StackMob Custom Code Example Projects

 This example project is a simple Hello World.
-This adds a server-side method called "hello_world" which can be called from your client iOS, Android, or JS SDKs.
-In fact, your method will be available as a REST API at:
+This adds a server-side method called "hello_world" which can be called from your client iOS, Android, Java Client or JS SDKs:

     http://api.mob1.stackmob.com/hello_world